-Through biogas upgrading technologies, most of the CO_2 can be removed.
-The obtained gas is called biomethane.
-This biomethane can be conditioned to the same standards as fossil natural gas and then be injected into the natural gas grid.
-It can be used as natural gas substitute for transport applications.
+Through biogas upgrading technologies, most of the CO_2 can be separated and can be a suitable carbon source for subsequent processing with renewable hydrogen, e.g. to \rightarrow electrofuels.
+The resulting purified gas is called biomethane,which can be conditioned to the same standards as fossil natural gas and then be injected into the natural gas grid.
+It can be used as natural gas substitute for transport applications as compressed biogas (CBG) or liquefied biogas (LBG), the latter is especially interesting for the heavy transport sector.